tecnomod-um/OntoGenixLLMExperiments/Preprocessing+Partitioning/README.md

 |CustomerID |0:N      |0:N      |0:N        |0:N     |0:N        |0:N      |-         |0:N    |
 |Country    |0:N      |0:N      |0:N        |0:N     |0:N        |0:N      |0:N       |-      |

 The previous table result came from transforming the studied conditions of the `A -> B` relationships.
-The expanded table from which the
+Note that the relationships are not bidirectional.
+Thus, another processing step may be required to infer a more ER Model alike cardinality matrix, so the LLM may allucinate less.

-`cardinality matrix` came is the following:
+This information is extracted form a expanded table where all the mathematical definition of `function` and its classes are studied.
+The expanded table (8x64) from which the `cardinality matrix` came is the following:

 |FIELD      |IndexA|IndexB|ColumnA|ColumnB|Not a Function (N)|General Function (G)|Injective (I)|Surjective (S)|Bijective (B)|Cardinality (C)|
 |-----------|------|------|-------|-------|------------------|--------------------|-------------|--------------|-------------|---------------|